 Once the teens in our care demonstrate responsible decisions and take ownership of their development, they transfer to the residential program and move to a home on campus.
 This next step prepares them to transition into society as privileges and personal liberties are restored.

 A Christian Boarding School in Georgia with Certified Teachers and College Prep

 During both parts of the program, teens attend our on-campus, fully accredited junior and senior high school, taught by Georgia certified teachers.
 Our unique combination of a wilderness program, certified equine program, and first-class school is all designed to bring focus back into a child’s life.
-We also utilize accountability groups, individual behavioral and family therapy.
+We also utilize accountability groups, individual behavioral and family sessions for the adolescent.